The following is a lightly edited transcript.

 I am going to point out along the way now and then some people who deny these things that you should simply be alerted to so that you may be critical and careful.
 George MacDonald in the 1800s, C.S.
 Lewis said, was the most significant teacher in his life.
 George MacDonald did not believe in the eternity of hell.
 He believed in hell and he believed that it was purgative or purifying, not punitive.
 Everybody would eventually have the hell burned out of them in hell and they would all be saved, including the devil.

-“The length of your sin is not what makes the length of your suffering just.
-It is the height of your sin that makes the length of your suffering just.”
+“The length of your sin is not what makes the length of your suffering just.”

 Now today I will just point out one person, because he is so influential.
 And I like him so much in many ways and he is so dead wrong on this issue that slip on Richard John Newhouse, the editor of First Things that I read very regularly.
 Newhouse points out that Origen in third century set forth a theologically and philosophically complex doctrine — I am quoting Newhouse — according to which all creatures, including the devil will be saved.
 That this what Origen believed, great theologian in the early church.
 And he says,